TROY A. ARCHIE

 Mr. Archie maintained a solo practice located in the City of Camden from 1998 until he joined the firm in 2012.

 Mr. Archie is licensed to practice in the State and Federal Courts of New Jersey.
 His related memberships include the New Jersey Bar Association, Camden County Bar Association, The American Trial Lawyers Association, the Rutgers Law School Alumni Association, the National Football League Players Association as a Contract Advisor, and The Sports Lawyers Association.
-Mr. Archie along with his partner Victor Carstarphen has represented several players in the National Football League on teams such as the Oakland Raiders, Jacksonville Jaguars, Miami Dolphins, Seattle Seahawks, Carolina Panthers, and the Buffalo Bills.
+Mr. Archie along with his partner Victor Carstarphen (Camden City Mayor) has represented several players in the National Football League on teams such as the Oakland Raiders, Jacksonville Jaguars, Miami Dolphins, Seattle Seahawks, Carolina Panthers, and the Buffalo Bills.

-In fifteen years of practice, Mr. Archie has handled thousands of complex criminal matters on the State and Federal level (including cases in Vermont, New York, Texas, and Pennsylvania) as well as thousand of Municipal Court matters throughout the entire state.
+In 25 years of practice, Mr. Archie has handled thousands of complex criminal matters on the State and Federal level (including cases in Vermont, New York, Texas, and Pennsylvania) as well as thousand of Municipal Court matters throughout the entire state.
 Mr. Archie has also litigated numerous matters before State and Federal juries.
 His most recent high profile case was United States v.
 Eljvir Duka, a four (4) month terrorism trial dubbed “The Fort Dix Six” and he’s currently representing one of the Defendants in United States v.
 Nicodemo Scarfo, Jr. an alleged white collar hostile takeover of a Texas based firm by members of the Philadelphia Mob.

 In addition to his professional responsibilities, Mr. Archie along with Victor Carstaphen and local Professional Athlete and client Rashad Baker has organized a free football clinic for the children of the City of Camden in the summers of 2005 through 2011.
 Additionally, a former 10 year veteran football coach at Woodrow Wilson High School in Camden, Mr. Archie is now a board member and coach of the Winslow Township Maullers Football organization in Sicklerville, New Jersey where he resides with his wife Evelyn, daughter Sauliana and two sons Ezrah and Armonti.